 If you decide to ignore your Lichen problem, you’re going to have some roof damage that isn’t as simple as replacing a couple of shingles or tiles.
 Get ahead of it, before it gets ahead of you.

-We’ll be looking into what causes lichen on the roof, how to prevent regrowth, and, most significantly, how to get rid of them in this article.
+We’ll be looking into what causes lichen on the roof, how to prevent regrowth, and how to get rid of them in this article.